-If your complex doesn’t know what recycling options are available nearby, let them know about Earth911’s recycling directory.
+If your complex doesn’t know what recycling options are available nearby, let them know about Earth911 Recycling Search.
 You could even encourage your complex to email all of their residents with that recycling information.

 If people know what to recycle and where to recycle it, the odds of them actually doing the work to recycle are going to go up.

 Have any tips you’d like to share on recycling in an apartment?
-Let us know in the comments below.
+Share your ideas with the community in the Earthling Forum.